 To capture the explicit role of BHC staff in the intended and unintended outcomes conveyed by participants, results were also coded based on the six common activities of backbone organizations in collective impact initiatives: guide vision and strategy, advance policy, mobilize resources, build community engagement, support aligned activities, and established shared measurement practices.
-Key themes are highlighted below.
-Though the ripple effects maps were not intended to capture all efforts of the BHC Initiative, they provide a snapshot of the areas of strength and opportunities for growth for the BHC team moving forward.
+Effects were not intended to capture all efforts of the BHC Initiative, they provide a snapshot of the areas of strength and opportunities for growth for the BHC team moving forward.
 Overall, results conveyed the BHC team's strengths in mobilizing resources, building community engagement, and supporting aligned activities.
 Efforts to guide vision and strategy and advance policy were acknowledged to a lesser extent.
 Though shared measurement system efforts were not noted in the maps, members of the BHC team are currently working with CRED on creating a set of recommendations for the development of a shared measurement system in Cochise County, which is discussed further in the Recommendations & Next Steps.